regro/rever/news/ghrel-target.rst

 * New ``$GHRELEASE_TARGET`` variable (str or None) allow users to set the git branch/commit to target for the GitHub release.
-If this value is None, it will use the current branch name.
-This is typically "main", and has historically been "master".
+If this value is None, it will use the default branch name.

 **Changed:**